pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 },
 ```

 Run your server again and you see that we are getting much more relevant information.
 However, lots of the stories seem to be the same.
-Not a big suprise here, these financial blogs seem to all copy the same big story.
-Lets group together stories with the same title using 'aggregate.
-Also, lets tell the query to only return the values that we want using 'return'
+Not a big suprise here as these financial blogs seem to all copy the same big story.
+Lets group together stories with the same title using 'aggregate'.
+Also, lets tell the query to only return the values that we want using 'return'.

 ```javascript
 discovery.query( {